 Redshift Users’ Biggest Problem: Slow Queries

-But enabling SQA without any other adjustments to your cluster is not a recipe for success.
+But using SQA without any other adjustments to your cluster is not a recipe for success.
 There are other levers to pull first.
 And then SQA becomes one part of your performance tuning strategy.